replaytv/colortv-docs/colortv/docs/rokuSdk.md

 - FinishedTutorial

-- VideoStarted
+- VideoStart

-- VideoPaused
+- VideoPause

-- VideoStopped
+- VideoStop

-- VideoFinished
+- VideoFinish

 !!! note ""
     You can choose what ad units you want to show for a specific placement in the dashboard, [click to learn more about Ad Units](https://www.colortv.com/dashboard/docs/#ad-units)